ppy/osu-wiki/wiki/Tournaments/OWC/2023/en.md

 ## Notes

 [^lb-gf-match]: Losers bracket Grand Finals match
-[^gf-match]: Grand Finals match — matchup depends on the results of the preceding Losers bracket Grand Finals match
+[^gf-match]: Grand Finals match — matchup depends on the results of the preceding losers bracket Grand Finals match
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rating sum